 With all that comes a degree of financial instability that, quite understandably, makes me reluctant to commit to a pension aged 24.
 But the government is planning to make us all sign up automatically to a pension whenever we go into a company, and we must then choose to opt out.
-It’s this that will combat apathy among young people, and force them to save today to fund tomorrow, they argue.
+Politicians (and the pensions industry) believe this will combat apathy among young people, and force them to save today to fund tomorrow.

-But it’s unrealistic – perhaps unreasonable – to expect this generation to hold a tickertape parade for workplace schemes, first of all assuming we’ll remain with the same employer and same pension scheme for the rest of our lives.
+But it’s unrealistic – perhaps unreasonable – to expect this generation to hold a tickertape parade for workplace schemes.
+First of all, so-called “auto-enrolment” is somewhat predicated on the assumption that we’ll remain with the same employer and same pension scheme for the rest of our lives.

 It’s not always been like this – my granddad worked for the General Electric Company for fifty years and received a final salary pension scheme that amounted to two-thirds of his final salary!

 If I’ve been given up jam today, I’ve got to be certain that I’m going to get jam tomorrow.
 Sadly, the pensions industry has failed to reassure me of this basic fact.
-The poor performance of pension funds, plummeting rates on annuities and accusations of obscure fees is stopping me in my tracks.
+The poor performance of pension funds, plummeting rates on annuities and accusations of obscure fees – all of these are stopping me in my tracks.

-But the reluctance to embrace pensions isn’t because, as some have implied, we’re not prepared to make sacrifices for our retirement.
-Of course, if we want to keep back some of our meagre earnings, whether it’s for saving on a home deposit or to enjoy that totally unsuitable weekend in Barcelona whilst we’re young, healthy and have an operational pair of kidneys, that’s human nature.
-While the term ‘misspent youth’ is applied pejoratively, it’s actually those one or two times in our young lives when a couple of hundred pounds was well worth NOT being in a metal safe.
+Our generation’s reluctance to embrace pensions isn’t because (as some have implied) we’re not prepared to make sacrifices for our retirement.
+Yes, we want to keep back some of our meagre earnings, whether it’s for saving on a home deposit or to enjoy that totally unsuitable weekend in Barcelona whilst we’re young, healthy and have an operational pair of kidneys.
+This is human nature.
+While the term ‘misspent youth’ is applied pejoratively, there are times in our young lives when a couple of hundred pounds is well worth NOT being in a figurative (or real) safe.

 But besides the understandable tendency to hold on to cash, young people do actually recognise the important of savings, despite their straitened budgets, even if they aren’t prepared to sign the pensions contract.